 How can I be sure an email is deliverable?

-Running the emails that are gathered in Hunter or from other sources through the Email Verification functionality will give you an accurate indication of the deliverability status of the email.
+Running the emails that are gathered in Hunter or from other sources through the Email Verifier functionality will give you an accurate indication of the deliverability status of the email.

-The Email Verification can provide you different results:
+The Email Verifier can provide you 4 different results:

 Valid email: it means every information we got regarding the email was fine as it passed all our verification checks.

 A deliverable email can also provide sources where it can be found on the web.

-Accept all email: in this case Hunter can't be certain about the deliverability of the email as the domain associated with it won't allow to perform a full verification due to its accept all nature.
+Accept all email: Hunter can't be certain about the deliverability of the email as the domain associated with it won't allow us to perform a full verification due to its accept all policy.

-For example, in this case the domain “hubspot.com” is one of these types of domains.
-So, if we check firstname.lastname@example.org we will always receive an “OK” response for any mailbox.
+For example, the domain “hubspot.com” is one of these types of domains.
+So, if we check email@example.com we will always receive an “OK” response for any mailbox.
 This is why we cannot be sure the emails associated with them are valid.

-Invalid email: the email did not pass one or more checks in the email verification and it is not deliverable.
+Invalid email: the email did not pass one or more checks in the email verifier and it is not deliverable.

-In this case both the server and email status failed for the email, meaning the email will certainly bounce as it does not exist and should not be used.
+In the example below, both the server and email status failed for the email, meaning the email will certainly bounce as it does not exist and should not be used.

 What is the Confidence Score

-All the emails found in Hunter have a confidence score assigned which will provide you with a first overview of the "faith" an email will have.
-Simply hover the dot next to the emails found in the domain search to reveal the confidence score.
+All the emails found in Hunter have a confidence score assigned which will provide you with a first overview of the likeliness that the email is valid.
+Simply hover your mouse over the dot next to the emails found in the domain search to reveal the confidence score.

-Email addresses with a confidence score of 90-95% or higher have a high chance of being fully deliverable although a high score does not guarantee a 100% fully deliverable email.
+Email addresses with a confidence score of 90-95% or higher have a high chance of being fully deliverable although a high score does not guarantee deliverability.

 Providing an accurate and updated confidence score is our first priority: confidence scores are constantly updated based on the quality and quantity of public data points associated with the email.

 To have a complete deliverability report we highly suggest running the emails that are gathered through the Email Verifier tool.